 After subbing in various schools for one semester, I team-taught Kindergarten at Dutton Christian for one semester.
 I have been teaching 7th and 8th grade language arts at Dutton Christian since 2004.

 I am married to Ken who grew up in Highland, Indiana and also attended Kuyper College.
 He owns his own construction business.
-We have two daughters, Maya (10 years old) and Madison (7 years old), and a son, Preston (3 years old).
-Maya is in fourth grade, and Madison is in first grade at Dutton Christian.
+We have two daughters, Maya and Madison, and a son, Preston.
 I love being a part of this community both as a teacher and as a parent.

 Why I became a Christian school teacher